 Advertise that you’re only selling a limited stock.
 It can also trigger urgency for customers.
 A little notification on your product page like “15 products left” can motivate your customers to make the purchase right away.
 You can include upsells, free shipping threshold and BOGOs (buy one get one) can increase order size.
 Moreover, those who missed your limited stock can also view similar products with lesser discount and might buy something during their visit.

-You can partner up with a 3PL (Third-party logistics) to make sure that you are fully prepared for the surge in order volumes.
-The benefits of outsourcing fulfilment are countless; you can fulfil orders effectively while maintaining the branded experience.
+You can partner up with an ecommerce fulfilment company in India or a 3PL provider (Third-party logistics) to make sure that you are fully prepared for the surge in order volumes.
+The benefits of outsourcing ecommerce fulfilment are countless; you can fulfil ecommerce orders effectively while maintaining the branded experience.

 As an Eshopbox client, all you need to do is to inform Eshopbox about the expected surge in order volumes and the duration of the flash sale.
 Eshopbox will increase the daily pick capacity by allocating more resources and intimate you with expected dispatch dates for your customer orders.

 To ensure your customers get the accurate delivery date of their orders, you need to know two things:

 Your shipping provider will inform you exactly how much time it would take to deliver orders to your customers based on the PIN codes they serve.
 For instance, zonal orders can be delivered on the same day, inter-state orders take 2 days, and so on.